decretist/Dissertation/Conclusion/conclusion.markdown

 > How long did that person called Gratian continue to contribute to the
 > work?

-Gratian's only direct contribution to the development of the text of the Decretum was as the writer of the 3,592 words of the first-recension case statements.
-(This is the author labelled Gratian 0 in my stylometric analysis, whom I take to be the person we know as Gratian.)

-Gratian's extended contribution to the development of the text of the Decretum was as the leader of the study group, the thinker whose solutions to problems presented by the canons are reflected in the first-recension dicta.
+Gratian's extended contribution to the development of the text of the *Decretum* was as the leader of the study group, the thinker whose solutions to problems presented by the canons are reflected in the first-recension *dicta*.
 Although the words are demonstrably not his, the fact that his name came to be attached to the text strongly suggests that the arguments are his, and that is the basis for the authority claim made on Gratian's behalf by the community the exponential growth of the original study group ultimately created.